 After your airboat tour, grab a quick lunch in the area.
 There are lots of restaurants to choose from—you can even sort by location on our website!

-You won’t want to spend too long on lunch because more exciting adventures await you!
+You won’t want to spend too long at lunch because more exciting adventures await.
 Gatorland is the perfect place for your family to spend the afternoon.
-Whether you’re five or fifty-five years old, the wide variety of animals you can see at this 110-acre theme park will knock your socks off.
-Of course, there are the titular gators.
-But there are crocodiles, tortoises, and snakes, too!
+Whether you’re 5 or 55 years old, the wide variety of animals you can see at this 110-acre theme park will knock your socks off.
+Of course, there are the gators - and even albino gators.
+But there are also crocodiles, tortoises, and snakes, too.
 And you’ll meet the park’s Florida Panthers, Neiko and Lucy, and the Florida Bobcats, Osceola and Abiaka.
+From animal encounters and off-road adventures to a zip line over the breeding pond, this afternoon is one big adventure!

 Day Two: Evening